zhenlove/KMTIMSDK/KMAgoraRtc/README.md

 ## License

-KMRouter is available under the MIT license.
+KMAgoraRtc is available under the MIT license.
 See the LICENSE file for more info.